MechanicalRabbit/DataKnots.jl/doc/src/primer.md

     =#

-Property access via the identity query, `It`, is equivalent to using the `Get` query constructor.
-In this next example, while the underlying record is discarded by the computation, notice that the output flow retains the same number of input elements.
+Property access via the identity query, `It`, is equivalent to using `Get`.
+In this next example, while the underlying record is discarded by the computation, notice that the output flow retains the same number of elements as found in the input.

     unitknot[Lift(1:3) >> Stats >> (It.n³ .+ Get(:n²))]
     #=>